A new gas is helping keep Australians cool without adding significantly to global warming...Read more

 You should bring your vehicle to a qualified workshop such as Victoria Park Auto Care (AU 42322) on a regular basis to ensure the air conditioner system continues performing in top conditon as well as having the mechanics appraise the condition of the whole vehicle.

-Repco Authorised Car Service mechanics perform a 65 point safety check with every service and can warn you about any items that may need to be replaced in the near future or those that are already worn beyond repair.
+Repco Authorised Car Service mechanics perform a 65 Point Vehicle Inspection report with every service and can warn you about any items that may need to be replaced in the near future or those that are already worn beyond repair.

 Victoria Park Auto Care in East Victoria Park are qualified to manage air conditioning repairs, services and regas on most makes and models.(ARC# AU 42322)